 Adderall Addiction Effects On The Central Nervous System

-When prescribed and taken as advised, Adderall’s effects on the central nervous system can positively impact.
+When prescribed and taken as advised, Adderall’s effects on the central nervous system can positive impact.
 For instance, you may be more attentive during the day and become more focused and calm.

 Potential Side Effects

 - Problems getting to sleep or staying asleep

 - Dry mouth